ensakz/research-paper-search/README.md

+# Research Paper Search

-# A full-stack web application for searching and summarizing scientific research papers, built with TypeScript, Next.js, Express.js, and React.
+A full-stack web application for searching and summarizing scientific research papers, built with TypeScript, Next.js, Express.js, and React.

 ## Features